Servoy/servoy_e2e_test_example/README.md

 ### Description

 The entry point is e2e_test_runner.xml.
-It takes a servoy solution project (the 'hello' folder), exports it as a war file ('e2e/war_export/hello.war'), starts a tomcat server instance (the 'apache-tomcat-8.0.24' folder),  deploys the war, runs the protractor test scripts e2e/spec/hello/*_spec.js, undeploys the war file and shuts down tomcat.
+It takes a servoy solution project (the 'hello' folder), exports it as a war file ('e2e/war_export/hello.war'), starts a tomcat server instance (the 'apache-tomcat-8.0.24' folder),  deploys the war, runs the protractor test scripts e2e/spec/hello/*_spec.js, and the selenium test scripts e2e/selenium/hello/*_test, undeploys the war file and shuts down tomcat.

 The test script supports testing multiple solutions sequentially.

-For each tested solution (in this example there is only one) the folder e2e/spec/ has to contain a folder with the same name as the tested solution.
-So for each tested solution, the script looks in e2e/spec for a folder with the exact name as the solution and runs all the files ending in '_spec.js'.
+For each tested solution (in this example there is only one) the folder e2e/spec/ and e2e/selenim has to contain a folder with the same name as the tested solution.
+So for each tested solution, the script looks in e2e/spec and e2e/selenium for a folder with the exact name as the solution and runs all the files ending in '_spec.js' and '_test' for selenium

 To add another solution, check out the project (and it's resources project) in the jenkins workspace near the 'hello' project and add its name in test_runner.properties in the variable 'solutions_to_export_as_war_tests'.
 Eg: